HerrZatacke/gb-printer-web/README.md

 ## ToDos
 * Add filters/tags
-* Export without frame / with different frame
-* Select multiple palettes to download the gallery in. (add checkbox to images, maybe allow download from galleries-page)
-* allow some gesture navigation on touch devices
 * Edit palettes
-* Export settings data
 * Allow rendering animated Gifs
+* Select multiple palettes to download the gallery in.
+* allow some gesture navigation on touch devices
+* Export without frame
 * Other blendmodes than multiply for RGB-Images
-* Reset button for sliders when editing RGB-Images

 ## Local Setup
 You can run this app locally to directly use the gbp-emulator on your serial port